pcal43/mob-filter/docs/simple-configuration.md

 ## Allowing Just Some Mobs

 You can also use a `!` character at the start of a line to indicate that you _do_ want the specific mob to spawn.
-When combined with Namespace Wildcards, this allows you to easily keep just a few specific mobs around:
+When combined with Wildcards, this allows you to easily keep just a few specific mobs around:

 ```